BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 First, as I mentioned previously, it is a practical way to achieve a gradient estimator that would actually converge.
-MCMC gradient estimator, used normally, would have too big of a variance, and fails to train in practice.
+MCMC gradient estimator, used normally, would have too big of a variance, and training process fails to converge in practice.

 Second, we need the parameters $\bf \mu$ and $\bf \sigma$ to be differentiable in order to learn them via error backpropagation.
 Randomness wouldn't be differentiable, but if we keep them deterministic, and inject randomness